docker/docs/desktop/wsl/use-wsl.md

 >
 > GPU support is only available in Docker Desktop for Windows with the WSL2 backend.

-Starting with Docker Desktop 3.1.0, Docker Desktop supports WSL 2 GPU Paravirtualization (GPU-PV) on NVIDIA GPUs.
+With Docker Desktop version 3.1.0 and later,  WSL 2 GPU Paravirtualization (GPU-PV) on NVIDIA GPUs is supported.
 To enable WSL 2 GPU Paravirtualization, you need:

 - A machine with an NVIDIA GPU
 - The latest Windows Insider version from the Dev Preview ring
 - [Beta drivers](https://developer.nvidia.com/cuda/wsl){:target="_blank" rel="noopener" class="_"} from NVIDIA supporting WSL 2 GPU Paravirtualization
 - Update WSL 2 Linux kernel to the latest version using `wsl --update` from an elevated command prompt
-- Make sure the WSL 2 backend is enabled in Docker Desktop
+- Make sure the WSL 2 backend is turned on in Docker Desktop

 To validate that everything works as expected, run the following command to run a short benchmark on your GPU: